Cabbage and Ground Beef (One Pot)

 Red Wine: We use a little red wine to flavor the ground beef and to glaze the bottom of the pan.
 And any good “drinking” wine will do the job, or you can use white wine if you prefer.

-Tomatoes: For the best tasting and sweet flavors of tomatoes, choose the San Marzano brand of tomatoes.
+Tomatoes: For the best-tasting and sweetest flavors of tomatoes, choose the San Marzano brand of tomatoes.
 Choose peeled or crushed tomatoes for this recipe.
-Also, if you have on hand some tomato sauce, or marinara sauce, you can use it with this recipe.
+Also, if you have some tomato sauce or marinara sauce, you can use it with this recipe.
 You will need 3+1/2 cups of tomato sauce.

 Seasonings: You will only need some salt and black pepper for this recipe.